aakashkh/data-patterns/content/concepts/polars_pandas_comparison.md

 # )
 ```

 **The main takeaway is to explore Polars' rich expression API (string methods, list methods, datetime methods, etc.) before resorting to `map_elements()`.
-The expression API is fully parallelized; `map_elements()` runs on a single thread.**[26][24]
+The expression API is fully parallelized; `map_elements()` runs on a single thread.**

 ***

 ## Concept 9: Method Chaining for Readable Pipelines

 Both Pandas and Polars support method chaining, but Polars' design makes it especially natural.
-Every operation returns a new DataFrame/LazyFrame, making immutable, functional-style pipelines the default.[27][28][29]
+Every operation returns a new DataFrame/LazyFrame, making immutable, functional-style pipelines the default.

 **Code Comparison:**